Morning Glucose - What Should It Be at 3 AM?

 Exercise is a powerful tool for controlling glucose levels.
 There are multiple mechanisms by which exercise positively impacts glucose levels, including:

 But perhaps the most important aspect of exercise is consistency.
-Research has found that even a 10-day break in exercise in fit individuals decreased insulin sensitivity.
+In adults with type 2 diabetes, consistent physical activity supports better insulin sensitivity, with benefits that can persist beyond 72 hours post-workout.
 Using a CGM for fitness insights may be a helpful tool to help you make sure you are optimally fueling your body for exercise.

 Metabolic Syndrome